Commutative exact algebras and modular tensor categories: Two constructions of commutative exact algebras

 \subsubsection{Another interpretation}

 Let $\C$ be a non-degenerate braided finite tensor category and $\D\subset\C$ be a full braided tensor subcategory.
 Then, by \cite[Theorem~4.3]{laugwitz2023constructing}, we know that $\Z_{(2)}(\D\subset\C)' = \D'$.
 Let $A$ be a haploid, commutative and exact algebra in $\D'$.
-Using the braided embeddings
+Using the embedding

 $A$ is also a haploid, commutative, exact algebra in $\Z_{(2)}(\D\subset\C)$ and $\C$ (by Lemma~\ref{lem:exact-preserve}).
 Thus, we can form the category $\Z_{(2)}(\D\subset\C)_A$.
 Observe that we have a natural embedding